Skip to content

 HB 003 - MEMS Microspeaker

-Electrostatically actuated silicon-based microspeakers are an emerging technology due to their obvious advantages, providing better sound quality over a wide range of frequencies 1 2.
+Electrostatically actuated silicon-based microspeakers are an emerging technology due to their obvious advantages, providing high sound quality over a wide range of frequencies 1 2.

 Example image